Why Study with TDPS?

 Learn Beyond the Classroom & Make Professional Connections

-In addition to 60+ performing arts groups on Berkeley's campus, TDPS students have access to countless performances and audition opportunities, internships and apprenticeships, workshops, artists' talks, and much more throughout the San Francisco Bay Area.
-The city of Berkeley itself has more than 100 cultural arts organizations.
+In addition to 60+ performing arts groups on Berkeley's campus, you will have access to countless performances and audition opportunities, internships and apprenticeships, workshops, artists' talks, and much more throughout the San Francisco Bay Area.
+The city of Berkeley itself has more than 100 arts and culture organizations.
 Our faculty and staff are involved in numerous local companies and theaters, such as Berkeley Repertory Theatre, Aurora Theatre Company, ACT, Crowded Fire Theater, ODC, and Joe Goode Performance Group.

 I left Cal and TDPS feeling full.
 I knew something about Shakespeare and Greek tragedies, Martha Graham, Augusto Boal, myself as an artist and a thinker.
 I had a relationship to my moving body that was positive and brimming with curiosity.
 The world was clearer because of my education.
 And I had connections with people that would serve me in my future.
 A degree from Cal opens doors.James Graham, TDPS Dance Lecturer & Alum